jkoshy01/Python-Challenge/README.md

  PyBank Challenge

 * First, in this challenge, the task is to create a Python script that will analyze the financial records based on your company.
 You will use this file [budget_data.csv](PyBank/Resources/budget_data.csv) to create the data set.
-The two columns: `Date` and `Profit/Losses`is the resouce that you will use to compose the data set.
+The two columns: "Date" and `Profit and Losses' is the resouce that you will use to compose the data set.

 * create a Python script that will record and calculate the following:

 * " Total number of months

 * Net total amount of "Profit/Losses" over the  period

 * Average of the in "Profit/Losses" over the period

 * The greatest increase in profits over the period

 * The greatest decrease in losses over the period."

 * Here is an example below: